toiletbril/dedoc/README.md

 # dedoc

 Search [DevDocs](https://devdocs.io/) from your terminal.
 Offline.
 Without browser.
-**Without Python, Javascript or other inconveniences**.
-Even without desktop environment.
+**No need for Python, Javascript or other inconveniences**.
+Not even desktop environment.

 App directory is `~/.dedoc`.
 Docsets go into `~/.dedoc/docsets`.